 - an employer fires a worker because she’s pregnant

 Discrimination can also be indirect.
 This is trickier to spot.
-Here, you’re treated the same as your co-workers, but you’re still disadvantaged by a personal characteristic.
+Here, you’re treated the same as your co-workers, but you’re still disadvantaged by a protected characteristic.
 This is usually because of a workplace rule or practice.

 For example, say you follow a religion that requires you to wear a head covering.
 Your employer has a rule prohibiting workers from wearing anything on their heads.
 The rule applies to everyone at work, so in that way it seems fair.
 But it hits you harder than your colleagues because head-covering has another level of meaning for you.